HamadYA/EfficientFaceV2S/README.md

   - Edit and call ``run.sh`` to evaluate your face recognition model performance.

 **If errors**
-  - Run gen_megaface.ipynb or gen_megaface.py **After making appropriate modifications if needed, i.e., provide model path; or move the GhostFaceNets directory to be a part of the MegaFace testsuite**
+  - Run gen_megaface.ipynb or gen_megaface.py **After making appropriate modifications if needed, i.e., provide model path; or move the EfficientFaceV2S directory to be a part of the MegaFace testsuite**
   - Run run_remove_noises.sh
   - Run run_megaface.sh
   - Run run_megaface_refined.sh